Oops! Sorry!!

 The Training Scale

-The TS diagram (next page) has been developed over many years of proven results (from the horse), with 1000’s of horses and riders the world over.
+Developed over years of proven results with thousands of horses and riders worldwide, the Training Scale:

 • A logical progression for the foal, through to collection of the mature horse